 Table 2 — Key player performance outcomes under Thomson. †Through April 28, 2026.

-The Aaron Nola situation deserves honest assessment.
-While xFIP data (3.71 in 2025) suggests significant bad luck amplified his results, the inability to arrest a two-year velocity and performance decline stands as the most legitimate tactical criticism of Thomson's staff.
-A pitching coach intervention that could halt Nola's slide would have materially changed the team's trajectory entering 2026.
+The Aaron Nola situation deserves honest assessment, and gets one in its own subsection at the end of Part I. The short version: a pitching coach intervention that could halt Nola's slide would have materially changed the team's trajectory entering 2026.

 Bullpen Usage Efficiency